Spencer-JLee/Event-Horizon/README.md

     * Collision detection for enemies when colliding with other enemies

 * Minor Bugs:
-    * Fix spread weapon so that it's not only shooting below functionality that works
-    * Make health/score color not match projectile color

 * Future Features:
     * Add ammo counter